awsdocs/amazon-aurora-user-guide/doc_source/Concepts.Aurora_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md

 ## Kerberos authentication with Aurora MySQL<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.KerberosAuthentication.amy"></a>

-The following table lists the supported engines and Region availability for Kerberos Authentication with Aurora MySQL\.
+The following Regions and engine versions are available for Kerberos Authentication with Aurora MySQL\.

 | Region | Aurora MySQL version 3 |